e2b-dev/awesome-ai-agents/README.md

 	- Addressing comments
 	- Answering questions
 - BitBuilder Junior
 	- BitBuilder Junior is an intern-level code generation tool that lives in your GitHub repository.
-It follows instructions to implement unamibigous code changes by changing multiple files, writing tests for generated code, and matching the style, framework, and libraries you're already using.
+It follows instructions to implement unambiguous code changes by changing multiple files, writing tests for generated code, and matching the style, framework, and libraries you're already using.

 ### Links
 - [GitHub Marketplace](https://github.com/marketplace/document-guardian)